 Quickset is a suite of software applications that provide enhanced functionality to your Dell computer.
-It provides easy access to a number of functions that would normally require several steps.
+It provides easy access to various functions that would normally require several steps.
 Some of the features that you can access using Dell Quickset include:

-- Configure wireless shortcut key
+- · Configure a wireless shortcut key.

-- Disable or enable battery charging
+- · Disable or enable battery charging.

-- Change Fn-key behavior
+- · Change the Fn key behavior.

-- NOTE: Quickset may not be supported on all computers.
+() NOTE: Quickset may not be supported on all computers.